canonical/ubuntu.com/templates/kubernetes/docs/certs-and-trust.md

 For production systems, it is recommended to replace EasyRSA with the [Vault charm][vault-charm].
-This uses [HashiCorp's Vault][vault] to provide either a root or intermediate CA. It can also be deployed HA, as well as provide a secure secrets store which can be used to enable encryption-at-rest for **CDK**.
+This uses [HashiCorp's Vault][vault] to provide either a root or intermediate CA. It can also be deployed HA, as well as provide a secure secrets store which can be used to enable encryption-at-rest for **Charmed Kubernetes**.
 However, it requires a database to store its data, and (depending on configuration) some manual steps will be required after deployment as well as after any reboot to unseal Vault so that the secrets, such as certificates and signing keys, can